Dannie55/Dannie55.github.io/README.md

 ## ARCHITECTURE AND TECHNOLOGY USED
-- User Interface(UI): This includes product listings, navigation menus, se The platform is built using HTML, CSS and Javascript which enable user to interact with the web.
+- User Interface(UI): This includes product listings, navigation menus, The platform is built using HTML, CSS and Javascript which enable user to interact with the web.